 Strategy When and how long?
 Who coordinates?
 How are these recorded?
-Reflection seat - a structured debriefing and planning after a crisis event or behaviour of concern with an individual student (reflection) Next play Assistant Documented break/s Principal/Principal in Sentral Alternate play plan - withdrawal from free choice play and re-allocation to office or classroom for supervised play following breach in behaviour.
-The purpose is to assist the student to achieve the desired behaviour, to reflect on their behaviour and make positive choices - individual or group Next play Assistant Documented break/s Principal/Principal in Sentral Restorative practice - peer mediation in groups Scheduled for either lunch or 20 min break Assistant Principal/Principal Documented in Sentral
+Reflection time - a structured debriefing and planning after a crisis event or behaviour of concern with an individual student (reflection) Next day at either lunch or recess break Classroom Teacher / Principal Documented in School Bytes system Alternate play plan - withdrawal from free choice play and re-allocation to office or classroom for supervised play following breach in behaviour.
+The purpose is to assist the student to achieve the desired behaviour, to reflect on their behaviour and make positive choices - individual or group (detention) Next break Classroom Teacher / Principal Documented in School Bytes system Restorative practice - peer mediation or circles in groups Scheduled for either lunch or recess break Principal Documented in School Bytes system